 There’s a good chance that once you practice these meditation alternatives for a while, you’ll feel called to try meditating again.

-Start out with a coloring book and a walk on the beach, and then work your way up to a guided meditation, or try a mantra.
+Start out with a coloring book or a walk on the beach, then work your way up to a guided meditation or try a mantra.